swiftlang/swift-evolution/proposals/NNNN-add-is-identical-methods.md

 }
 ```

-When our `sequence` produces many strings that are equal by-value, “eagerly” passing that element to `doLinearOperation` performs more work than necessary.
-Performing a check for value-equality *before* we pass that element to `doLinearOperation` saves us the work from performing `doLinearOperation` more than necessary, but we have now traded performance in a different direction.
+When our `sequence` produces many strings that are equal by-value, “eagerly” passing that string to `doLinearOperation` performs more work than necessary.
+Performing a check for value-equality *before* we pass that string to `doLinearOperation` saves us the work from performing `doLinearOperation` more than necessary, but we have now traded performance in a different direction.
 Because we know that the work performed in `doLinearOperation` scales linearly with the size of the `string`, and we know that the `==` operator *also* scales linearly with the size of the `string`, we now perform *two* linear operations whenever our `sequence` delivers a new `string` that is not equal by-value to the previous input to `doLinearOperation`.

 At this point our product engineer has to make a tradeoff: do we “eagerly” perform the call to `doLinearOperation` *without* a preflight check for value equality on the expectation that `sequence` will produce many non-equal values, or do we perform the call to `doLinearOperation` *with* a preflight check for value equality on the expectation that `sequence` will produce many equal values?